jerry-harm/hmac-file-server/README.md

 - **UnixSocketPath**: The path where the Unix socket file will be created.
 - **StoreDir**: Directory where uploaded files will be stored.
 - **LogLevel**: Logging level, which can be `"debug"`, `"info"`, `"warn"`, or `"error"`.
+- **NumCores**: Defines the number of CPU cores to use for processing.
+Set to `"auto"` for all available cores or specify a number.

 ### Running the server
 ```bash